- from 2:30 PM to 4:00 PM

 Dr. Brimmer leads a collaborative team of interdisciplinary colleagues, students and industry leaders in music, psychology, pharmacy, communication science disorders, physics, and innovative technologies, working alongside leading physicians, nurses and caregivers.
 Together, we support research and professional training programs that advance quality of life for the elderly and their caregivers.
 Current projects include prescribing music for rousing and calming, increasing physical, mental and social health, reducing harmful noise levels and advancing hearing recovery.
-Our goals include supporting research and providing training to improve quality of life for the aging and their caregivers.
+SoundMinds' goals include supporting research and providing training to improve quality of life for the aging and their caregivers.

 APPLE DISTINGUISHED EDUCATOR

-+ Singing Penderecki's Stabat Mater with the Northern Michigan University Chorale under Dr. Doug Amman for a cloister of nuns in rural Germany.
+- Singing Penderecki's Stabat Mater with the Northern Michigan University Chorale under Dr. Doug Amman for a cloister of nuns in rural Germany.

-+ Performing Beethoven's Missa solemnis throughout Europe with Robert Shaw, the Philharmonia Hungarica and six US choirs.
+- Performing Beethoven's Missa solemnis throughout Europe with Robert Shaw, the Philharmonia Hungarica and six US choirs.

-+ Performing with an incredible cast and orchestra as "the king" in The King & I at Northern Michigan University.
+- Performing with an incredible cast and orchestra as "King Monkgut" in The King & I as a student at Northern Michigan University